Introduction

 Please follow the link and refer to the paper for complete details of the methods section.

-What Next? : After the Method section
+What Next? : After the Method Section

 The method section of a research paper provides a detailed account of the research design and procedures used to collect and analyze data.
 Once the data is collected and analyzed, the results section is where researchers present their findings to the reader.
 In the results section, researchers can provide tables, graphs, and statistical analyses to help readers understand the key findings of the study.
-To learn more about how to effectively present your research findings in the results section, check out our blog post on How to write Results Section of your Research Paper.
+To learn more about how to effectively present your research findings in the results section, check out our blog post on How to write the Results Section of your Research Paper.
 By following the guidelines given in the blog post, you can ensure that your research results are presented in a clear, concise, and effective manner, helping to maximize the impact of your study.

 Common Academic Phrases Used in Methods and Material Section of a Research Paper